Words: Chris Rodermond

 As Don Foster describes, he started in this business 36 years ago with a summer job during college working in a brick plant, sweeping and packaging brick as well as putting on glaze and coatings.
 At that age, he was not quite sure what he wanted to do, but the management at the plant asked if he wanted to stay and work a full-time gig.
 So, he ended up working for nearly two decades there.
 Don went from finishing school between the morning and second shift to learning all the different jobs and processes around the plant.
 Before long he was promoted into management, foreman, and then finally into sales and executive management.

-But in the early 2000’s he saw an opportunity to fix problems surrounding brick matching and bought Masonry Cosmetics, Inc. For Foster, since his first days in the plant, he has been learning the subtle art and science of brick matching, and understands the right way to match bricks for a project correctly.
+In June of 1994, Don co-founded Masonry Cosmetic, Inc. when he saw an opportunity to fix problems surrounding brick matching.
+For Foster, since his first days in the plant, he has been learning the subtle art and science of brick matching, and understands the right way to match bricks for a project correctly.
 As a problem solver, he has a fun and exciting challenge within this career.
 With hundreds of case studies and successful projects under his belt, making something look good after many years, is something he is still proud of.

 Brick matching is not the easiest thing to do when it comes to restoration and repairs.
-Poor matching can result in “sad-looking repairs, renovations and additions as unnecessary and killing the brick industry,” according to Foster.
+Poor matching can result in “’sad-looking’ repairs, renovations, and additions unnecessarily,” according to Foster.